DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/session/server_side_sessions.md

     .AddServerSideSessions();
 ```

 The default implementation stores the session in-memory on the server.
 This is useful for testing, for production you typically want a more robust storage mechanism.

-If you want to use an EntityFramework-based session store (e.g. SQL Server), you can use our EF integration package like this:
+We provide an EntityFramework-based session store implementation (e.g. for SQL Server):

 ```csharp
 var cn = _configuration.GetConnectionString("db");